International Business IssuesFotolia

 Awareness of international business issues is vital for successful global business teams.

-Remember Caitlin, from our article Cross-cultural Training for Business Purposes?
-She was faced with one of the most obvious international business issues, giving a presentation to an international audience, and she didn’t do very well.
-In the following article, we will try to find out why.
+In our article on Cross-Cultural Training for Business Purposes, we described how Caitlin, a successful sales executive from the United States, fared in a global context.
+She was faced with one of the most obvious international business issues, giving a presentation to an international audience, but she didn’t do very well.

 - Why am I giving this presentation?
 What do I want to achieve?

 - Where will I be delivering it?
 What are the facilities like?
-What technologies are available?
+What technology is available?

 - When is the presentation scheduled for?
 How long should it take?